Registration of EV Chargers

 After the commencement of the EVCA, new EV chargers must be type approved by LTA before they can be installed, certified, and registered with LTA.

 New EV chargers that are type approved by LTA will need to be affixed with an approval label before supply, as proof of approval.
-Anyone looking to purchase an EV charger should consider one that has been affixed with an approval label.
+Anyone looking to purchase an EV charger should ensure that it is affixed with an approval label.
+Otherwise, please approach your EV charger supplier for assistance.
+It is the supplier’s responsibility to ensure that an approval label is affixed on the EV charger before the EV charger is supplied.

 EV Charger Approval Label